FlineDev/FreemiumKit/README.md

 let permission = AppDelegate.inAppPurchase.permission(for: LockedFeature.scheduledPosts)
 ```

-The `Permission` type which you receive as a response to `permission(for:)` is an enum that you can switch over, but it also comes with a bunch of convenience APIs so no switch-case is ever needed:
+The `Permission` type which you receive as a response to `permission(for:)` is an enum with the cases `locked`, `limited(Int)`, and `unlimited` that you can switch over.
+But it also comes with a bunch of convenience APIs so no switch-case is ever needed:

 * `permission.isAlwaysGranted` returns `true` if the permission is set to `unlimited`
 * `permission.isAlwaysDenied` returns `true` if the permission is set to `locked`